Political Economy · Numismatic Research

 There is a story, preserved in Bhagat Singh’s account of the reign of Ranjit Singh, in which the Maharaja’s minister Raja Dhian Singh remonstrated with his master for dressing as a humble servant.
 Ranjit Singh’s reply cut to the heart of Sikh political theology: he asked in whose name the coins were struck.
 When Dhian Singh answered that they bore the name of Guru Nanak, the Maharaja explained that the true ruler was he in whose name the coins were issued — and that he himself was merely the Guru’s servant.

 The VS1894 Peshawar weight triad — three simultaneous standards of 8.4g, 7.1g, and 11.11g struck at the same mint in the same year — is the most dramatic single document in this monetary history: commercial convention, centralising state policy, and private extraction all visible in metal.
+The triad is a direct product of Avitabile's governorship of Peshawar, and its political context is examined on the Foreign Officers page.
 The VS1889 Kashmir issue under Kunwar Sher Singh, at precisely the Peshawar/Afghan trade weight, reflects a governor’s deliberate monetary alignment with the western trade corridor in the year before he commanded the conquest of Peshawar itself.

 The Inheritance